realsee-developer/RealSee3D/README.md

 ### 📥 How to Download

 To access the dataset, you must sign a Data Usage Agreement (PDF format).
+You can download the agreement directly [here](docs/Realsee3D_Dataset_agreement.pdf).
 Please send your request, specifying your intended use, to **developer@realsee.com**.
-Once your application is approved, we will reply with the Data Usage Agreement PDF, download instructions, and links.
+Once your application is approved and you have signed the agreement, we will reply with download instructions and links.

 ## 📊 Statistics